Global Supply Chain Summit for 2014

 - R. Gil Kerlikowske, Commissioner, U.S. Customs and Border Protection

-- Gilles Gauthier, Minister Counselor, Economics, Embassy of Canada
+- Gilles Gauthier, Minister of Economic Affairs, Embassy of Canada

 - His Excellency Eduardo Medina Mora, Ambassador of Mexico to the United States